 Is there a difference between Children Stuttering & Dysfluent Language?

 Many young children progress through a phase of being quite dysfluent, often when they are having a burst of language growth.
 However, these periods of dysfluency should not last long nor should they frequently recur.
 It can be difficult to determine if dysfluency is ‘normal’ or stuttering, so it is wise to obtain an experienced speech pathologist’s opinion if you are unsure.
-We can show you how to stop stuttering.
+We can show you how to manage stuttering.

 Should I wait and see if the stuttering resolves on its own?

-Stuttering sometimes naturally resolves, however there is no evidence to tell us which children will recover naturally and which children will require formal treatment to stop stuttering.
+Stuttering sometimes naturally resolves, however there is no evidence to tell us which children will recover naturally and which children will require formal treatment to manage their stuttering.
 We do know that stuttering is more difficult to treat as children get older and that treatment is most effective if it is started prior to the child turning 6 years of age.
 Many factors will influence the decision of whether to ‘watch and wait’ or to treat immediately, and the speech pathologist will help you to make this decision at your first appointment.